 Conclusion

-Iceland in September is gorgeous as the warmth of summer starts to fade into the winter months.
-From soft snowflakes falling to hiking in the country’s striking interior, this might be one of the best months to travel in Iceland.
+Iceland in September is gorgeous as the long days of summer starts to fade into the winter months.
+From crisp autumn weather and the chance of early snowfall to hikes through the highlands, this might be one of the best months to travel in Iceland.

-If you’re feeling inspired to visit the Land of Fire and Ice this September, share this article on social media and get friends and family inspired to join you on your adventures.
+If you’re feeling inspired to visit the Land of Fire and Ice this September, share this article with friends and family to get them excited to join your adventures.

-Book your rental car with Firefly Iceland Car Rentals well in advance to ensure you have your pick of cars for your trip!
+And don´t forget to book your rental car with Firefly Iceland Car Rental early, that way you´ll have the best choice of cars ready for your trip.

 The cheapest rental car option in Firefly